 According to Dr. Anna Lemke, telling the truth is contagious, and might even prevent the development of future addictions.
+"We are only as sick as our secrets."

 Sharing our experiences gives us mastery over them.
 It stimulates the parts of our brain responsible for future planning, emotional regulation, and delayed gratification.